Hector Hodler Library

 The Hector Hodler Library is one of the largest Esperanto libraries, with approximately 30,000 books in addition to periodicals, manuscripts, photos, music, and other collections.
-It occupies three rooms in the central office of the Universal Esperanto Association (UEA) in Rotterdam, Netherlands.
+It occupied three rooms in the central office of the Universal Esperanto Association (UEA) in Rotterdam, Netherlands, but the main part was transferred to the National Library of Polland (Biblioteka Narodowa) in Warsaw in 2023.
+This library is among the three most important collections in the world specializing in literature in and about the international planned language Esperanto.